-- Ensuring that a written plan is developed and implemented for administering and monitoring each of the child's medications.
-The medication plan should include: - The name, addresses, and contact information of the doctor prescribing the medication. - The name of the medication. - The purpose of the medication. - The dose and how often the child should take the medication. - The maximum dose the child should take. - Whether the medicine should be taken with food or on an empty stomach. - Any foods, medications, or activities the child should avoid while taking the medication. - What to do if the child misses a dose. - When to change the dose, if applicable. - When to stop the medication and how to stop taking it. - Strategies to prevent or minimize side effects. - Dates of follow-up visits for tests and doctor appointments. - When to call the doctor. - The child's adherence to the medication regimen. - All side effects the child experiences. - Information on how the medication is working (e.g., child reports, family reports, teacher reports). - Communicating to the child, family, foster care provider, other caregivers, and other significant individuals (e.g. teacher), as appropriate, the importance of:
+- The drug information provided by the doctor or pharmacist. - Any black box warning labels with potential adverse effects placed on the prescription medication by the Food and Drug Administration (FDA). - The Medication Guide for the specific medication on the FDA website.
+These guides are the paper handouts included with many prescription medicines.
+They address issues specific to particular drugs and drug classes, and they contain FDA-approved information that can help patients avoid serious adverse events. - Calling the doctor's office or pharmacist with any questions or concerns. - Ensuring that a written plan is developed and implemented for administering and monitoring each of the child's medications.
+The medication plan should include: - The name, addresses, and contact information of the doctor prescribing the medication. - The name of the medication. - The purpose of the medication. - o The dose and how often the child should take the medication. - The maximum dose the child should take. - Whether the medicine should be taken with food or on an empty stomach. - Any foods, medications, or activities the child should avoid while taking the medication. - What to do if the child misses a dose. - When to change the dose, if applicable. - When to stop the medication and how to stop taking it. - o Strategies to prevent or minimize side effects. - Dates of follow-up visits for tests and doctor appointments.

-- The child adhering to the medication regimen prescribed by the doctor. - o Monitoring the child's emotions, behavior, and symptoms. - o Reporting any side effects and issues related to the medication. - Discussing the child's medication with the child and caregivers during ongoing monthly visits, including: - o How does the child feel about being on the medication? - Is the child taking the medication as prescribed?
+- When to call the doctor. - The child's adherence to the medication regimen. - All side effects the child experiences. - Information on how the medication is working (e.g., child reports, family reports, teacher reports). - Communicating to the child, family, foster care provider, other caregivers, and other significant individuals (e.g. teacher), as appropriate, the importance of: - The child adhering to the medication regimen prescribed by the doctor. - Monitoring the child's emotions, behavior, and symptoms. - Reporting any side effects and issues related to the medication. - Discussing the child's medication with the child and caregivers during ongoing monthly visits, including: - o How does the child feel about being on the medication? - o Is the child taking the medication as prescribed?
 If not, what are the issues and how are they being resolved? - Have there been any changes in the child's behavior, mood, appetite, sleep, school performance, and relationship with others? - Is the child having any side effects?
 How are they being managed?
 Are these strategies working or not? - Has the child attended all medical appointments?
 What are the dates of upcoming appointments with the doctor? - Arranging for the child to obtain all necessary tests and attend all medical appointments. - Contacting the prescribing doctor when there are concerns about the medication.
 May also contact the pharmacist and the primary care provider.
 Should contact a child and adolescent psychiatrist when there are significant concerns. - Reviewing how the child's medications are working and any concerns identified regarding continued use at every FPM held for the child and ensuring the PMC has the Family Partnership Team's feedback to guide a review of the consent as outlined in Section 12.11.8.3.5.